 Condolences for the family may be offered at www.smithfcc.com.

-To send flowers to James Murphy "Murph" Tinsley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James Murphy "Murph" Tinsley, please visit our floral store.

 West Virginia Public Broadcasting